An End To Phone Pranking

 An anonymous reader shares a report: A researcher at Carnegie Mellon University has developed an intelligent system that is helping the U.S. Coast Guard to distinguish and weed out prank mayday calls that cost it up to millions of dollars a year when it flies or motors out on pointless rescue missions, per Govtech.com.
 The program, created by Carnegie Mellon's Rita Singh, creates a barcode of a person's voice, deciphering whether the caller really is on a boat or actually in a house somewhere.
 It can unmask repeat pranksters since it can pick up telltale markers and match them up.

-Whilst a really cool technology (Score:3)
+Whilst a really cool technology (Score:4, Insightful)

 Whilst a really cool technology, I hope it never makes a mistake and says a real-life situation is really a prank.